What causes a negative credit history?

 Late payments can stay on your credit score for up to seven years.

-Your credit utilization ratio is a measure of how much of your available credit is in use.
+Your credit utilization ratio is a measure of how much of your available credit you’re actively using.
 It is part of what FICO refers to as “amounts owed,” which makes up 30% of your score.
 Repeatedly maxing out your credit is a red flag to lenders that you might be overextending yourself.

 Try to keep your credit utilization ratio below 30%.
-For instance, if you have $3,000 in available credit, keep your balance below $900.
+For example, if you have $3,000 in available credit, keep your balance below $900.

 When you apply to open a new credit account, creditors will perform a hard inquiry to review your credit report.
 The occasional hard inquiry will only have a temporary negative impact, but multiple hard inquiries in a short period can indicate a high risk to creditors.